modxcms/ThemePackagerComponent/README.md

 # ThemePackagerComponent

-ThemePackagerComponent (TPC) is a tool to build installable packages from elements within a MODX site.
+ThemePackagerComponent (TPC) is a tool to build installable packages from objects and files within a MODX site.
 Possible uses include:
 * Packaging a theme
 * Packaging a new component or Extra
-* Migrating specific elements from one site/environment to another
+* Migrating specific objects from one site/environment to another

 ## Installation